Coronavirus: Serum Institute chief says India will not allow export of vaccine for several months

 He said the company has also been barred from selling the vaccine on the private market to prevent hoarding.
 “We’ll have to go by their [the government’s] guidance and wisdom because they have said that we cannot export the vaccine or give it to the private market,” he told NDTV.
 “These have been our discussions at the movement and I respect that because they want to give it to the vulnerable people.”

 The Serum Institute is still waiting to sign a formal supply deal with the Indian government, but the company has put out the prices.
 Poonawalla said the first 100 million doses of the vaccine will be sold to the government at a “special price” of Rs 200, and after this the rates will be higher based on the tendering process.
 In the private market, the vaccine will be sold at Rs 1,000 per dose.
-The vaccine needs a booster dose, taking the total cost of Rs 2,000, he told NDTV.
+The vaccine needs a booster dose, taking the total cost to Rs 2,000, he told NDTV.

 He also said the Pune-based company was planning to give 200 million to 300 million doses of the vaccine to the COVAX programme, which is backed by the World Health Organization and seeks to ensure equitable distribution of vaccines to the poor countries.
 The Serum Institute was in the process of signing a larger contract with COVAX, Poonawalla said.